sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

 Device arch should support secure boot including UEFI tools.
 This feature is dependent on BIOS secure boot flag being enabled.
 ####  1.11.2. <a name='ONIEsecureupgradeverificationcode'></a> ONIE secure upgrade verification code
-Secure installation of SONIC from ONIE requires a specific verification code, which can be picked from the following ONIE pull request TODO
+Secure installation of SONIC from ONIE requires a specific verification code, which can be picked from the following ONIE pull request TBD (waiting for it to be created)

 ###  1.12. <a name='Upgradeanddowngradeflows'></a> Upgrade and downgrade flows
 we want to discuss the following flows: